Next week's fare hike postponed

 Every year public transport fares are automatically revised according to the increase in the public transport input index, which consists of wages, insurance, fuel, etc. and this July the fare should have risen by a further NIS 1.

-An additional budget source has been found since the start of the war
+An additional budget source has been found since the start of the Iran war

 Last month Minister of Transport Miri Regev asked Minister of Finance Bezalel Smotrich to prevent the fare increase and find an alternative budget source.
 There would have been no likelihood of funds being found, with the 2025 budget passed, and extra funds needed to expand the war in Gaza.